 So what can you do to be perceived as likeable and demonstrate that you would have a good fit within an organisation?
 The research revealed the following behaviours that will help show you in a good light:

 - Smile and maintain eye contact.
 This is a no-brainer, but often things like being nervous or focusing on your answers can mean you forget to do the simple things.
 Nothing will better demonstrate your likeability than smiling, as it's a psychological marker for things like openness, conscientiousness, extroversion, agreeableness and emotional stability .
 Maintaining eye contact will increase levels of perceived friendliness and likeability, whereas breaking eye contact or constantly looking away will make you seem less likeable and more unfriendly.
+This one is a no-brainer when thinking about the steps you can take for giving a perfect interview.

 - Praise the organisation.
 In his book Influence: The Psychology of Persuasion, Professor Robert Cialdini identifies physical attractiveness, similarity, praise, association, and familiarity as being key to increasing likeability.
 By praising the organisation you have an interview with you are boosting your own likeability by first showing that you like them.
 Being liked activates the reward centre of our brains , and so giving authentic praise for the organisation will likely make your interviewers feel more positive towards you.